MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 #### 3. Default Value
    Every parameter requires a default value which will be used during "Function Evaluation" or if there is an issue with the function invocation.

-   In the below sample, **_number1** and **_number2** are the 2 defined parameters with its corrsponding type and default value.
+   In the sample below, **_number1** and **_number2** are the 2 defined parameters with its corresponding type and default value.
 Both these parameters should be passed to the function at the time of invocation.
    ![image](https://github.com/MicrosoftDocs/dynamics-365-fraud-protection-pr/assets/116034304/9775bbfe-c31e-4b93-9f8c-17f2c7d8d9a9)